Embedded Magic

 yadr provides profiles for the following tools, so if you already have some configurations you’d like to preserve, I’d recommend you shelve them for a moment, install yadr, and then try to add them back in to your new configuration in the appropriate places, which I’ll talk about below.

-account so that you have a place to experiment and make changes that suite you best.
+I highly recommend forking the yadr repo to your own Github account so that you have a place to experiment and make changes that suite you best.

-After than, simply run the install command that’s listed on the README
+After than, simply run the install command that’s listed on the README.

 Aliases